 The Chance for Insight

-Knowing that you are at higher genetic risk for certain types of cancers gives you a valuable head start in fighting cancer before it starts – in large part because you are informed and on the lookout.
+Knowing if you are at higher genetic risk for certain types of cancers can give you a valuable head start in fighting cancer before it starts – in large part because you are informed and on the lookout.

-Only about 5 to 10 percent of cancers are passed down from generation to generation (most cancers are the result of lifestyle, environmental or aging factors), but if you or your family members have been diagnosed with colon, breast, ovarian or uterine cancer or have a personal history of 10 colon polyps, you could be at increased risk for developing these cancers.
-At Virtua, various genetic tests can tell you for sure.
+About 5 to 10% of cancers are passed down from generation to generation (most cancers are the result of your lifestyle, environment, or age), but if you or your family members have been diagnosed with colon, breast, ovarian, uterine, or pancreatic cancer, you could be at increased risk for developing these cancers.
+At Virtua, genetic counseling is available to help clarify your risk.

-By making a testing appointment and completing your personal cancer risk assessment with the cancer genetics program, you will be better able to make informed health decisions for yourself and your family.
+By undergoing a blood or saliva test and completing your personal cancer risk assessment with our cancer genetics program, we will help you make informed health decisions for yourself and your family.

 - Discover if you have an increased genetic risk for cancer

-- Learn what you can do to decrease your risk for developing cancer (screening, medical, surgical)
+- Learn what you can do to decrease your risk for developing cancer (screening and medical or surgical options)

 - Receive information regarding clinical trials or research studies, if eligible

 Breast and ovarian cancer syndromesGenetic tests are available for hereditary breast cancer.
 Among them are the most common hereditary breast cancer syndromes involving the BRCA1 and BRCA2 genes.

 When genetic testing is complete and a mutation is found in one of the identified genes, your risk for developing certain types of cancer is significantly increased.
 For women, that means a higher risk for developing breast and/or ovarian cancer.
 For men, it is an increased risk for breast and prostate cancer.
 In addition, men and women who have already been diagnosed with these cancers are at increased risk for developing a second cancer.
 This makes genetic testing for breast, ovarian, and prostate cancer extremely important for those previously diagnosed.